-The clinical experience can be completed by attending clinical care sessions, case closing sessions, case registration, mortality, clinical-pathological, bibliographic, specific continuing education sessions, or others that the service has scheduled situations are useful, the particularities of the rapid response areas and, finally, the criteria for interpreting the analytical results to certify their validity.
-During the stay, the student will attend the scientific sessions of the service in which he is integrated.
+The clinical experience can be completed by attending clinical care sessions, case closing sessions, case registration, mortality, clinical-pathological, bibliographic, specific continuing education sessions, or others that the service has scheduled

-Laboratory area and other Central Services
+Area of Laboratories and other Central Services

 Internships in clinical laboratory service (biochemistry, hematology, immunology, microbiology, pathological anatomy or pharmacology) or radiodiagnosis or nuclear medicine.
-In the case of clinical laboratories, the student will rotate through the different laboratories and sections with the aim of knowing: which are the biomarkers most used in clinical diagnosis and in which pathologies or
+In the case of clinical laboratories, the student will rotate through the different laboratories and sections with the aim of knowing: which are the most used biomarkers in clinical diagnosis and in which pathologies or situations they are useful, the particularities of the response areas fast and, finally, the criteria for interpreting the analytical results to certify their validity.
+During the stay, the student will attend the scientific sessions of the service in which he is integrated.